okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ##### Purchase suppliers
 1. `src/fetch_purchase_suppliers.py` collects the data of all suppliers related with purchases made by federal government.
 The purchases could be by a company or by a person.
 The file is named as follows: `YYYY-MM-DD-purchase-suppliers.xz`.

+#### Brazilian cities
+1. `src/grequests_transparency_portal_cities.py` generates a dataset containing all available links for transparency portal from each Brazilian city that already have them.
+The output file can be found at `data/` and is named as follows: `YYYY-MM-DD-cities-with-tp-url.xz`.

 ### Datasets (`data/`)